gfarcas/gfarcas.github.io/_posts/2020-12-02-03-12-2020-terraform-in-oracle.md

 Even though AWS and Azure have always free tiers, they do not offer compute resources for free.
 Google offers a micro instance and I will make a tutorial covering that too.

 ## Creating the Oracle Cloud account

+First of all you need to create an Oracle Cloud account.
+For this, you need to go to the [Signup page](https://signup.oraclecloud.com/) of Oracle.
+You will be required to enter a payment card in the profile for verification purposes.
+If you use only Always Free resources after the free trial has ended, you shouldn't worry about costs as they are as the name suggests, always free.
+In our exampe we will use the always free compute instance and the vcn network.

+Once you have finished following all the steps from